 Your liver is involved in around 500 reactions in your body, from filtering and cleaning your blood to fighting infections, producing bile to help digest fats, and getting rid of waste from your body.

-Your liver breaks down carbohydrates and protein into forms that are stored in your body for later use, and synthesizes fats like cholesterol.
+Your liver breaks down carbohydrates and protein into forms that are stored in your body for later use, and synthesises fats like cholesterol.

 Best foods for detoxing your liver